NRI reveals Rs 48 lakh jewelry missing from financial institution locker

 0

-NEW DELHI: An NRI from Singapore who had kept gold and diamond jewelry really worth Rs 50 lakh in a locker of a central authority financial institution in Shalimar Bagh became in for a shock when he and his mom went back a few months later.
-First, they could not open the locker with the keys given by using the bank.
+NEW DELHI: An NRI from Singapore who had kept gold and diamond jewelry worth Rs 50 lakh in a central authority financial institution locker in Shalimar Bagh became in for a shock when he and his mom returned a few months later.
+First, they could not open the safe with the keys given by using the bank.
 Then, on getting it opened by a locksmith, they located that each one gadget except for a mangalsutra and some other small jewelry really worth around Rs 2 lakh had long gone lacking.

-Crime Branch took up the probe after the victim, Kunal Saha, currently filed an FIR for crook breach of belief.
-Saha said his mom and sister had deposited their ancestral jewelry in June 2017. while they had been stepping out of the locker, a man known as Ajay had asked for the locker keys to restoring a label in the presence of a financial institution authentic.
+Crime Branch took up the probe after the victim, Kunal Saha, filed an FIR for crook breach of belief.
+Saha said his mom and sister had deposited their ancestral jewelry in June 2017. while they were stepping out of the locker, a man known as Ajay asked for the locker keys to restore a label in the presence of a financial institution.
 Another man then briefed Saha about the blessings of an NRI account.
-In the interim, Ajay lowered back and exceeded the keys returned to Saha’s mother.
+In the interim, Ajay lowered back and returned the keys to Saha’s mother.

 jewelry

-In February 2018 but, the Sahas couldn’t open the locker.
-In August, they went again and asked the financial institution to call a locksmith, who broke open the locker.
-The bank pressured Saha to pay Rs four,000 as prices for breaking the locker.
+In February 2018, the Sahas couldn’t open the locker.
+In August, they again asked the financial institution to call a locksmith, who broke open the safe.
+The bank pressured Saha to pay Rs four 000 for violating the locker.

 “We suspect that jewelry items had been stolen and a person from the financial institution is involved,” Saha stated.
 Bank employees, which include its manager, will be questioned.